Razland/ReproducibleResearch_2/PA2_Assignment.md

-# Some Health and Economic Effects of Historic Weather Events
+# Some Health and Economic Impacts of Historic Weather Events

 >PA2 Assignment
 >Reproducible Research #2
 >(Second course project for Coursera Reproducible Research)
 >December, 2014

-###Synopsis
+### Synopsis

 The U. S. National Weather Service (NWS) maintains a weather event database that is available to the public through the internet.
 For this project, data